-GENEVA — Prompted by U.S. and global unrest over the killing of George Floyd, the United Nations Human Rights Council agreed on Monday to an African Union request for an urgent debate on systemic racism and police brutality.
+GENEVA (AN) — Prompted by U.S. and global unrest over the killing of George Floyd, the United Nations Human Rights Council agreed on Monday to an African Union request for an urgent debate on systemic racism and police brutality.

 The debate will focus on “the current racially inspired human rights violations, systematic racism, police brutality and the violence against peaceful protests," the Office of the U.N.
 High Commissioner for Human Rights, or OHCHR, notified reporters by e-mail.
 It is scheduled for this week in the council's assembly hall.

 Last Friday, the 55-member nation African Union called on the Geneva-based council, which is the world's top human rights body, to sponsor an urgent discussion on racism and police brutality.

 Floyd, a Black man, was killed in police custody at Minneapolis on May 25.
 The 46-year-old man’s heart stopped beating as a White police officer, Derek Chauvin, pinned him to the ground, keeping a knee on Floyd’s neck for 8 minutes and 46 seconds.
 The killing was captured on video, sparking huge protests in the United States and abroad.